MohamedA95/Graduation_Project/README.md

 # Graduation_Project
-V2I communication system for traffic management using wifi:) test
+V2I communication system for traffic management using.
+The sytem tries to manage traffic in an efficent manaer.
+Done by
+Mohamed   Ahmed
-Khalid test
+Khalid  Alruwayti
+Mahmoud Al Dahdouh
+Abdulrahman   Al Bishi